Colorectal Cancer

 • If many other family members such as grandparents, aunts and uncles, nieces and nephews have colorectal cancer, it is of great risk for people under the age of 60 as well

-• Suffered from or had family history of chronic colitis or colon polyps
+• Suffered from or had family history of chronic colitis or colorectal polyps

 • Maintain a high-fat, high-cholesterol, low fiber diet